 Sexual abuse remained systemic and unaddressed in 2020, with 139 reports of sexual violence against girls in just the first six months of the year.11 The perpetrators in 107 of these cases were not identified or apprehended.12 New sex crimes legislation also threatened a regression in women's rights.
 The Sexual Intercourse Related Crimes Law introduced in parliament attempted to legalize child marriage and weaken protections for sexual assault survivors.
-Although the bill https://www.oversight.gov/sites/default/files/oig-reports/LEAD%20IG%20EAST%20AFRICA%20AND%20NORTH%20AND%20WE ST%20AFRICA%20COUNTERTERRORISM%20OPERATIONS.PDF.
+Although the bill did not pass, its introduction upstaged the momentum of a 2018 bill that would greatly strengthen rights for women and girls.13